-The UniSafe Service program is based on principles set forth in Hazard Analysis & Critical Control Points (HACCP) and Global Food Safety Initiative (GFSI) application guidelines, and identifies and mitigates risks involved with food contamination.
+The UniSafe Service program is based on principles set forth in Hazard Analysis and Critical Control Points (HACCP) and Global Food Safety Initiative (GFSI) application guidelines, and identifies and mitigates risks involved with food contamination.
 UniFirst Garment Service for Healthcare is designed to combat organisms most commonly associated with healthcare-associated infections (HAIs).
 The risk of HAIs increases each year, with nearly 2 million Americans developing some form of an HAI.
-“As portal-to-portal procedures that begin at customer facilities and extend through all garment handling, laundering and finishing processes, UniFirst's specialized programs offer options that leave our customers with peace of mind when it comes to safety,” Soreff says.
+“As portal-to-portal procedures that begin at customer facilities and extend through all garment handling, laundering and finishing processes, UniFirst’s specialized programs offer options that leave our customers with peace of mind when it comes to safety,” Soreff says.

 The test results are documented and available to the public in the recently published white papers “UniFirst UniSafe® Service and Product Protection Process: Workwear Solutions for Food Product Safety” and “UniFirst Garment Service for Healthcare and Product Protection Process: Workwear Solutions for Healthcare Industry Safety.”